Jesse Plemons

 Jesse Plemons in the series 'Black Mirror'

-In 2018, he got a supporting role in the comedy "Game Night," where he starred alongside Jason Bateman and Rachel McAdams.
-The following year, Jesse was lucky to work with another outstanding director – Martin Scorsese invited him to the film "The Irishman."
+In 2018, he snagged a supporting role in the comedy "Game Night," starring alongside Jason Bateman and Rachel McAdams.
+The following year, Jesse got the chance to work with another legendary director when Martin Scorsese cast him in "The Irishman."
 Additionally, he returned to the role of Todd Alquist in the feature film "El Camino: A Breaking Bad Movie," which explored the fate of Jesse Pinkman after the original series' fifth season.

 Jesse Plemons in the movie 'Game Night'